 Jennifer West arrived for the fall 2019 residential program after having just completed drug rehab.
 During those two weeks in Berea, the barriers and chains that had held her seemed to fall away, she explains.
 She learned it was okay to ask for help and not a sign of weakness—and that she was not doomed to a life of poverty.

-This former resident of Madison County now lives in Cincinnati, where she works as a recruiter at a temp agency.
-She serves on the board of The Renewed Woman, which helps women and children impacted by domestic violence.
+This former resident of Madison County now lives in Cincinnati, where she is thriving.
 Confident, strong, creative, artistic, positive, beautiful: This is how those who know her describe Jennifer today.
 But for many years she didn’t know these things about herself.

 When Jennifer was in third grade, her father was in a freak accident that left him paralyzed from the neck down.
 But her dad was determined to still provide for his family and went back to school to train in AutoCAD.
 What Jennifer saw in her father was a strong will that didn’t let what others might see as a barrier get in his way.
 For Jennifer this was an important lesson when she finally decided to do something about where she found herself: in abusive relationships and drug addiction.